Browse By Name

 <body>

-The min-height style property of the element that contains this text is '100px'.
+The min-height style property of this <b>table cell</b> is '100px'.

-<div class="exampleMinHeight">
+<div class="minHeight">

-The min-height style property of the element that contains this text is '100px'.
+The min-height style property of this <b>division element</b> is '100px'.

 <div style="height:30px; background-color:green;">The height of this green field is 30px.</div>